z-s-kusz/hn-filter/README.md

 -   Store (createStore()) has some excellent methods for working with a changing array.
     Definitely worth using over signals at times.

+-   When running the project again a few months later I had to reinstall neltify cli globally in order to get it to work.
+    I see lots of module type warnings but it runs fine otherwise.